 by Johnathan Arnold

 Why did Jesus come?
 Why Advent?
 However we answer that question, it will lead us to the cross: Jesus came to die.
 But why did Jesus die?
 To save us from our sins?
 Why does Jesus save us from our sins?
 There is only one place to which this why-quest can ultimately lead: God Himself.
 2 Corinthians 4:15 reveals that everything which God does for our sakes, He does with His glory in view.
-The supreme end is “to the praise of the glory of his grace…that we should be to the praise of his glory…unto the praise of his glory” (Eph.
-1:6, 12, 14).
+The supreme end is “to the praise of the glory of his grace…that we should be to the praise of his glory…unto the praise of his glory” (Ephesians 1:6, 12, 14, emphasis added).
 God’s glory is the ultimate purpose of Advent, and it is the believer’s supreme delight.